-New Port, R. I., April 7.-A two-masted schooner, under full sail, struck on a rock a mile off Sachuezit point foday and sank.
-Her name could not be made out and the crew is missing, and believed to have gone down with the schooner, San Antonio, Tex., April 7 .-- Never has such a patriotle demonstration been witnessed here as that which greeted President Roosevelt today on his first visit to San Antonio, where he organized the famous rough riders reg-iment in the spring of 1898; all important business thoroughfares were affut-ter with flags and bunting, and the president's ploture was in evidence ev-ery where.
-The weather was bright and leusant. pleasant.
+New Port, R. I., April 7.-A two-masted schooner, under full sail, struck on a rock a mile off Sachueztt point today and sank.
+Her name could uot be made out and the crew is missing, and believed to have gone down with the schooner.
+San Antonio, Tex., April 7 .- Never has such a patriotic demonstration been witnessed here as that which greeted President Roosevelt today on his first visit to San Antonio, where he organized the famous rough riders reg-iment in the spring of 1898; all impor-tant business thoroughfares were affutter with flags and bunting, and the president's picture was in evidence ev-erywhere.
+The weather was bright and asant.
 The president passed a night of sound rest in his special train, where a detail of police was on guard duty through-out the night.
-At 9:30 o'clock a com-mittee of citizens called on the presi-dent and escorted him to Fort Sam Houston.
-The entire route was lined with nearble who gave the president an with people who gave the president an enthusiastic welcome.
-The president stood in his carriage bowing and smiling.
+At 9:30 o'clock a committee of citizens called on the presi-dent and escorted him to Fort Sam Houston.
+The entire route was lined with people who gave the president an enthusiastic welcome.
+The president stood in his carriage bowing and smilstood in his carriage bowing and smil-ing.
 When Fort Sam Houston was reached a salute of 21 guns was fired, and President Rooseveit was received by Gen. Jesse M. Lee, commanding the department of Texas.
-After a few minutes' chat with the official the presi-dent reviewed the troops, who paraded full uniform.
-Leaving Fort Sam Houston the party moved to the city, where 10,000 school children awaited the president at Travis park.
+After a few minutes' chat with the official the presi-dent reviewed the troops, who paraded in full uniform.
+Leaving Fort Sam Houston the party moved to the city, where 10,000 school children awaited the where 10,000 school children awaited the president at Travis park.
 When he en-tered the enclosure every child held aloft a tiny United States flag, and waved it vigorously.
-The children sang "America." and the president bared with the spectacle.
-The president was here joined by an escort of honor made up of veterans of the Grand Army of the Republic and the Grand Army of the Republic and Confederate veterans.
+The children sang "America," and the president bared America, and the president bared his head and seemed to be pleased with the spectacle.
+The president was here joined by an escort of honor made up of veterans of the Grand Army of the Republic and Confederate veterans.
 The procession then moved to the Alamo.
 The historic old fort was in gala attire, and the plaza beneath its walls, a stand covered with flags and bunting and bearing a large picture of the president, had been erected.
-The president with his escort, avcended the stand and delivered a ascended the stand and delivered a The president was introduced by Hon, J. H. Kirkpatrick.
-The plaza was packed with people and his address packed with people and his address was frequently interrupted with applause and cries of "That's right."
-After finishing his speech the president was taken in charge by the Rough Riders, who are holding their annual re-union, and he will be their exclusive the afternoon guest throughout ruest throughout the afternoon.
+The president with his escort, ascended the stand and delivered a spee speech.
+The president was introduced by Hon, J. H. Kirkpatrick, The plaza was packed with people and his address was frequently interrupted with applause and cries of "That's right."
+After finishing his speech the presi-After unishing his speech the presi-dent was taken in charge by the Rough Riders, who are holding their annual re-union, and he will be, their exclusive guest throughout the afternoon.
 Luncheon was served at the fair grounds enclosure, and the president will not return to the city until late in the day.
 He will attend a banquet given in his honor at the Menger hotel tonight, when he will deliver a farewell address.
-His train will then leave for base Worth where evertiess are Fort Worth, where exercises are planned for tomorrow.
+His train will then leave for Fort Worth, where exercises are plauned for tomorrow.
 The president will then go on a hunting trip of several days' duration.
 Want Land Allotted.